-A: The doctrine of fair use grants broader use without infringement if the work is a collection of facts such as a database of baseball statistics or an encyclopedia, as opposed to a fictional work such as Twilight by Stephanie Meyer.
+A: The doctrine of fair use grants broader use without infringement if the work is a collection of facts, such as a database of baseball statistics or an encyclopedia, as compared to a fictional work such as Go Set a Watchman by Harper Lee.

 Q: How does the amount of the work copied affect the determination of fair use?

-A: If the amount of the copyrighted material copied is small and it does not impact the copyright owner's ability to make money on his or her work, it will weigh in favor of fair use.
-For instance, a literacy critic who quotes a line or two from a book in his or her review will probably be protected by the doctrine of fair use.
+A: If the amount of the copyrighted material copied is small and it does not impact the copyright owner's ability to make money from his or her work, it will weigh in favor of fair use.
+For instance, an author who quotes a line from a previously published book by another author in his or her book on a similar topic will probably be protected by the doctrine of fair use.

 Q: Is it a fair use to copy an unpublished work?

-A: Uses of unpublished works are less likely to be fair uses than published works.
+A: Use of an unpublished work is less likely to qualify as a fair use than use of a published work.
 The law gives a copyright owner the right to control when his or her work is first published.
-All of the fair use" factors must be considered and weighed in deciding if an activity is exempt from infringement liability.
+All of the fair use factors must be considered and weighed in deciding if an activity is exempt from infringement liability.
 As this involves making a legal judgment, questions about fair use should be referred to an attorney experienced in copyright law.

 Q: What are the penalties for copyright infringement?

 This "Law You Can Use" column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Patricia A. Walker, a Medina, Ohio attorney.
+It was prepared by Patricia A. Walker, principal with the law firm of Walker & Jocke.